team-pragmatic-chaos/team-pragmatic-chaos.github.io/timeline.md

 of images is typical when using L2 loss as stated in [1].

 ## Gradient Discriminator Loss
-We use the GDL loss which calculates the difference with respect to surronding pixels to focus on local changes rather than global changes.
+We use the GDL loss which calculates the difference with respect to surrounding pixels to focus on local changes rather than global changes.

 ## Problems with dataset
 The dataset consists of a large number of videos where there is hardly any movement between frames.
 We eliminate videos in UCF-101 that have no movement.